hpigot/hpigot.github.io/_posts/2017-10-10-clubsetup.md

 ### Makerspace in a Box

 Space is a big constraint at [SMD][] school.
 We get around this by using an empty classroom or the computer lab for the activities, but we still need a place to store and organize all of our parts and tools.
 The solution is a crude Makerspace-In-A-Box.
 We've managed to fit many of the goodies you'd hope to find at a Makerspace into two aluminum boxes that we can secure with padlocks and store next to our desks in the school office.
 Before each activity we transfer the things we need from the boxes to the classroom.
-All of our parts and tools as of 2017-10-09 are listed in [this spreadsheet][parts].
+All of our parts and tools as of 2017-10-09 are listed in [this spreadsheet][parts] (or as [.xlsx][partsxlsx]).

 {% include gallery-3x-2 %}